 The aim of the CAR 2 CAR initiative is to come to an agreement on standards and shared technology for communication between cars and roadside infrastructure by 2016.
-While CAR 2 CAR is based in Europe, similar initiatives are being run elsewhere, including the Connected Vehicle Safety Pilot Model Deployment Program in the U.S.
+While CAR 2 CAR is based in Europe, similar initiatives are being run elsewhere, including the Connected Vehicle Safety Pilot Model Deployment Program

 The technology relies on GPS systems and a dedicated wireless network, which CAR 2 CAR has already been able to acquire a separate frequency for.
 Cars within a given radius would be automatically linked together and then able to exchange information about parameters such as their respective position, speed and direction.
 The installation of transmitters in the road infrastructure, such as road signs and traffic lights, would further extend the network.

 But how would this network of information help create safer and less congested roads?

 Volvo has come out with a list of some of the potential benefits.
 There are as follows:Green Light Optimum Speed Advisory